 - 1. Slide the power-supply unit into the chassis until the securing tab snaps into position. - 2.
 Replace the three screws (#6-32) that secure the power-supply unit to the chassis. - 3.
 Route the power cable through the routing guides on the chassis and connect the power cables to their respective connectors on the system board.

-- 1. Install the 3.5-inch hard drive.

-- 2. Install the graphics card.
+- 1. Install the graphics card.

-- 3. Install the left-side cover.
+- 2. Install the left-side cover.

-- 4. Follow the procedure in After working inside your computer.
+- 3. Follow the procedure in After working inside your computer.

 Processor fan and heat-sink assembly

 Removing the processor fan and heat-sink assembly